Emmanuel Ochoa: Cruz Azul

-On 17 January 2025, Cruz Azul announced the signing of Emmanuel Ochoa.
+On 17 January 2025, Cruz Azul announced the signing of Ochoa.
+He made his debut on 6 February 2026, keeping a clean sheet in a 3–0 away victory over Canadian side Vancouver FC during the CONCACAF Champions Cup.

 International career

 Born in the United States, Ochoa is of Mexican descent.
 He has represented the United States at under-14 and under-15 level.
 He is also eligible to represent Mexico.
 On March 9, 2020, Ochoa received a call up to the Mexico U-16 side, his first for any of Mexico's national team squads.
 He played in a scrimmage match against the youth team of Puebla on March 12, 2020.

 In August 2021, Ochoa was called up to the Mexico under-18 squad, and made his debut in a 2–1 loss to the Republic of Ireland under-17s.

 In 2025, Ochoa was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.